 The Æsir Goddesses: The Asynjur

 Among the Æsir, the goddesses called Asynjur They are as important as the gods and men.
-Among them stands out Frigg, Odin's wife, who takes care of the home and family, but also possesses prophetic powers.
-She is particularly known for her role in the story of Baldur, one of the most beloved gods, whose death was a critical point in the apocalyptic future of the gods: the Ragnarok.
+Among them stands out Frigg, Odin’s wife, who takes care of the home and family, but also possesses prophetic powers.
+She is particularly known for her role in the story of Baldur, one of the most beloved gods, whose death was a critical point in the apocalyptic future of the gods: the RagnarokFrigg is a goddess associated with marriage and motherhood, and is often confused with Freya, due to their similarities and respective roles.
+The Norse goddesses do not have a passive role within the mythologies, but rather actively influence and guide their fellow gods, as well as possessing strong magical abilities.

 The Vanir Gods: Symbols of Fertility and Nature

-On vanir are another major clan within Norse mythology, known as the gods of nature, fertility, and prosperity.
-They are most associated with peace and wealth, and their most important members include Njord and his twin sons, Freyr y FreyaUnlike the Æsir, the Vanir have a strong connection to magic and are more in tune with the energies of nature.
+The vanir are another major clan within Norse mythology, known as the gods of nature, fertility, and prosperity.
+They are most associated with peace and wealth, and their most important members include Njord and his twin sons, Freyr y FreyaUnlike the Æsir, the Vanir have a strong connection to magic and are more attuned to the energies of nature.
+Njörd, the god of the seas, is venerated by sailors and fishermen.
+His home is on the coast, in a palace called Nóatún, where he rules the wind and the seas.
+Njörd is the father of two of the most important deities: Freyr y Freya, both have qualities that link them with fertility and abundance.

 The War Between Æsir and Vanir